Effective: 9th February 2021

 Do we share this data with third parties?

 We use third-party data processors, such as our email, productivity, design, communications and storage providers.
-Your information may also be shared with other health care and social care organisations in the context of your exchange of messages through the accuRx platform.
+A patient's information may also be shared with other health care and social care organisations in the context of your exchange of messages through the accuRx platform.
 This sharing is strictly limited to the instructions a healthcare provider gives us.

 How long do we retain data for?

 Patients’ data is generally kept in line with the Records Management Code of Practice for Health and Social Care 2016.
 However, we would delete the data earlier than suggested by this code if we are informed that the condition of Article 9(3) GDPR and s.
 11(1) Data Protection Act 2018 no longer applies.